raulrene/twitter-contest-js-bot/README.md

-# Twitter-ContestJS-bot
+# Twitter contest JS bot

-A Javascript bot that searches recent tweets about contests (based on retweeting) and Retweets them.
+A Javascript bot that searches for tweets about contests and Retweets them.
 If necessary, it also Favorites the tweet or Follows the user.
 It ignores tweets from blocked users.

 Inspired by http://www.hscott.net/twitter-contest-winning-as-a-service/